TilenS2002/OMEN/README.md

 ### For Linux users:
 Run the "startOmen.sh" script.
 The script should automatically check for and install the software via your default package manager

+### For Mac users:
+The script isn't provided yet, this document will be updated soon to include a script for MacOS users as well

+## Thank you :P